International Symposium on Handwriting Skills

 The theme for the International Symposium on Handwriting Skills is “impulses and findings from the current research and modern teaching and learning practices”.
 In 2015 the Symposium dealt with innovation and the future of learning to write and in 2017 it focused on handwriting in the context of digitalisation.
 “The International Symposium on Handwriting Skills has shown itself to be a well-suited platform for gathering a large number of experts who have spent many years working on the topic of efficient handwriting in both research and practical application.
 It was impressive to see this international interdisciplinary group sharing ideas and reporting on similar situations in their respective home countries,” stated Dr. Diaz Meyer.

-The next International Symposium on Handwriting Skills is taking place on October 11, 2019.
+The next International Symposium on Handwriting Skills is taking place in 2021.

 A “Handwriting 2020” campaign project